yuexin-z11/lil.ChatBot/README.md

 #### Source Folder
 Contains intent files used in the project.
 One before running the no_replicate file, the other is after.

-#### no_replicate File
-A utility file is used to ensure there are no duplicate patterns in the intent files.
-This file can be modified to suit different situations and has broad applications.

 #### one_file
 This file includes scripts for loading data, preprocessing, building the model, saving and testing it.